 Ultimately, if customers are not successful as a result of your placed solutions, they will defect.
 Or, worse yet, their businesses will fail to thrive.

 Do you plan to keep your head down, gazing at your organization’s hopscotch client retention strategy?
 Is it time for you, and your organization, to create a larger framework for executing that strategy?
 For your customer’s success, primarily?
 And for your own success, as a result?
 What are your next steps?

 Move one millimeter beyond a comfortable client retention strategy, towards what is Possible.
 Today and Tomorrow.
 How?

 - Hire me to speak or conduct a workshop at your next corporate or association event.

 - Contact me.
 Let’s create a One Millimeter Mindset™ program that fits your needs.

 Babette Ten Haken’s One Millimeter Mindset™ speaking programs showcase how collaboration catalyzes purposeful personal development and business growth in today’s digitally transforming B2B and B2C environments.
 Create a more engaged and profitable workforce relentlessly focused on customer success and customer retention.
 Babette Ten Haken is a STEM design thinker, Six Sigma Green Belt and Voice of the Customer facilitator, forged by her background in new product development, startups, market research and sales.
-She is a member of SME, ASQ, SHRM and the National Speakers Association.
-Her professional speaker profile appears on the espeakers platform.
+She is a member of ASQ, SHRM, PMI, and the National Speakers Association.
 Babette’s Playbook of collaboration hacks, Do YOU Mean Business? is available on Amazon.com.

 Image source: Fotolia